Adamjackowski/TrelloSeleniumPython/readme.md

 ### 1 - General requirements:

 1. The driver for the given browser(Firefox/Geckodriver, Chrome, Edge) must be added to the PATH environment path.
-2. Python must be added to the PATH environment path.
+2. Python3 must be added to the PATH environment path.
 3. PyTest must be installed.
+It can be the newest version.
+4. Selenium must be installed.
+It can be the newest version.
-4. The config.json file must be added to the project -> See "Storing login details".
+5. The config.json file must be added to the project -> See "Storing login details".
-5. After each failed test, the screenshot of last viewed screen is saved in /screenshots folder.
+6. After each failed test, the screenshot of last viewed screen is saved in /screenshots folder.

 ### 2 - For the VS Code program: